giaosame/RealTimeParticleBasedSnowSimulation/README.md

 The goal of this project is to achieve a real-time particle-based snow simulator.
 The simulation is expected to be accelerated by using GPU for attributes computation.
 Vulkan is used to visualize the snow particles in the simulation process.

+Our project has following goals:

+- Achieve a real-time, particle-based method to simulate snow dynamics on the GPU.
+- Use Vulkan compute shader to accelerate the simulation and visualize snow particles in real time with Vulkan as well.
+- Compare the performance of using CPU, CUDA and Vulkan compute shader for attributes computation.

 ![](presentations/imgs/softSnow.gif)

 **Implementation overview**